cosmos/cosmos-sdk/docs/reference/baseapp.md

 where the AnteHandler is responsible for pre-message validation checks such as account and signature validation as well as fee deduction and collection.
-It is important to note that the AnteHandler does, and is expected to, perform various state transitions such as nonce incrimination and fee deduction.
+It is important to note that the AnteHandler does, and is expected to, perform various state transitions such as incrementing nonces and deducting fees.

 ### CheckTx

-During the execution of `CheckTx`, first the AnteHandler is executed.
+During the execution of `CheckTx`, only the AnteHandler is executed.
 If the AnteHandler fails or panics then the transaction fails.
-After the successful execution of theAnteHandler, the messages are executed.
-If all the messages successfully executed, then the state transitions as a result of executing the messages are persisted.

 It is important to note that the state transitions due to the AnteHandler are persisted between subsequent calls of `CheckTx`.
-Also, currently the AnteHandler also handles making sure the sender has included enough fees as these mechanics differ per validator, it must be checked in `CheckTx` as to not cause conflicting state transitions during consensus.
+Also, currently the AnteHandler also handles making sure the sender has included enough fees as validators (and non-validator nodes) can set their own gas-price for validating transactions.
+This must be checked in `CheckTx` as to not cause conflicting state transitions during consensus.

 ### DeliverTx

 The transaction execution during `DeliverTx` operates in a similar fashion to `CheckTx`.
-However, state transitions caused by the AnteHandler are persisted unless the transaction fails.
+However, state transitions caused by the AnteHandler are persisted unless the transaction fails in addition to the messages being executed.

 It is possible that a malicious proposer may send a transaction that would fail `CheckTx` but send it anyway causing other full nodes to execute it during `DeliverTx`.

 Because of this, we do not want to brake the invariant that state transitions cannot occur for transactions that would otherwise fail `CheckTx`, hence we do not persist state in such cases.